School:Education and Social Care

 Areas of Expertise: Social Work and Social Policy

-Sally has worked in a number of community and field care settings with a diverse range of service users.
-She has been a Social Worker in a children and family's team, a support worker for adults with learning disabilities, a care worker for older people, a residential worker with young people, a mentor for young people with Mental Health needs and a participation manager with Looked After children and young people.
-Her most recent role was managing an Access to Resources service, focussing on commissioning, strategic planning, and placement matching and quality assurance, within and integrated children, families and adults service.
+Sally worked in a number of community and field care settings with a diverse range of service users.
+Before qualifying she was a support worker for adults with learning disabilities, a care worker for older people, a residential worker with children and young people and a mentor for young people with mental ill Health.
+After qualifying in 2000, she has been a Social Worker in a child protection team, a long term team with children and families, a participation manager with looked after children and young people.
+As well as front line roles, Sally was a senior manager focussing on commissioning, strategic planning, placement matching and quality assurance within an integrated children, families and adults service.

-Sally joined the university initially as a part time secondment opportunity in 2012, and then on a full time basis at the end of 2014.
-She's studying for a Professional Doctorate, researching the efficacy of the Staying Put scheme for Looked After young people.
+Sally joined the ARU initially as a part-time secondment opportunity in 2012, and then on a full-time basis at the end of 2014.

 In addition to her Professional Doctorate, Sally has been involved in some initial pilot work exploring the use of Knowledge Mapping to demonstrate skills, tacit knowledge and professional development.

-Sally teaches on the BA, MA and CPD modules in Social Work.
+Sally teaches on the BA, MA and Step Up to Social Work Course and CPD modules on the Advanced MA.
 Modules include: